 The R&A is investing £80 million into women’s and mixed golf over the next ten years to boost participation in the sport, with Hall helping raise the profile of women’s and girls’ golf in support of the Women in Golf Charter, led by The R&A.

-The Charter aims to inspire an industry-wide commitment to developing a more inclusive culture within golf around the world and to enable more women and girls to flourish at all levels of the sport and maximise their potential.
+The Charter aims to inspire an industry-wide commitment to developing a more inclusive culture within golf around the world and to enable more women and girls to flourish at all levels of the sport and maximize their potential.